philliphungerford/philliphungerford.github.io/index.md

 ---
 layout: default
 ---
-# 👋 Welcome!
+# 👨‍🔬 Phillip's Page

+Welcome to Phillip's page!
 This site is all about health related data and how we can best analyse it using a range of data science tools.
 These include statistical analysis, visualisation tools and machine learning.

 ## 🏗️ MANIPULATION
 - [Data Manipulation (SQL, Python, R)](datascience/data-manipulation/data-manipulation.md)